cyralinc/sidecar-failopen/README.md

-# CloudFormation template for sidecar DNS Fail-Open using
+# CloudFormation template for sidecar DNS Fail-Open

 This is a template that creates a DNS Fail-Open system, utilizing a Lambda function, CloudWatch alarms and Route53 health-checks to switch a DNS recordset between a sidecar and a repo, considering the current status of the sidecar.